key4hep/k4geo/detector/calorimeter/README.md

 Changes wrt o1_v01: Added flexibility to configure the wheels individual (to allow for example the possibiliity of having different blade angles in each).

 ### o1_v03
 Changes wrt o1_v02: Modified the calibration "layers" to be a 2d grid in both dimensions on the surface of an absorber plate (which map to the rho and z dimensions in the global coordinate system), since the NL gap varies in both directions.
 The readout segmentation is also a 2d grid in the same coordinates, but the readout is allowed to be finer-grained than the calibration.
+Also allows cells with the same rho/z indices to be merged across adjacent blades.
+The number of blades to merge in each wheel is controlled by the xml.

 ## HCalTileBarrel
 This sub-detector makes calorimeter barrel.
 It is used in ALLEGRO detector concept.